How NOT to make a hard Brexit of your pupillage interview

 ‘A large amount of UK employment law comes from the EU, including regulations about family leave, working time, transfer of undertakings (TUPE), agency workers and discrimination rights.
 Many of these EU-derived rights are now so interwoven into our workplaces that it is difficult to imagine that they will be abandoned.
 While a wholesale rejection of these rights is unlikely, it remains to be seen over time whether, without the stipulation of the EU, the government converts and retains protection for the rights of workers or diverges from EU employment law to make the regulations more business friendly.’

 Caroline Musgrave, employment barrister at Cloisters.

 ‘Negotiations for leaving the EU are underway.
 Although it is not possible to know precisely the shape of the deal that will be struck, if the benefit of free movement is lost, the UK energy sector may see the price of goods and raw materials increase, while energy producers may find it more difficult to attract or retain workers.
 The UK may become a less attractive investment prospect, with a detrimental effect on innovative energy solutions and technology development.
 The EU provides targets for reducing emissions: it is possible that the UK will abandon those targets, although then it would be open to the UK to adopt more ambitious targets for green energy.
-That said, so much of our work is more widely international; this will mean the direct impact is minimised and, if investment is spent wisely, potentially increased.’
+That said, so much of our work is more widely international; this will mean the direct impact of Brexit is minimised and, if investment is spent wisely, work may potentially increase.’

 Adam Constable QC, barrister at Keating Chambers specialising in energy.